The fact is ‘roll down’ draws greatly increase your chances of winning a larger prize.

 3. If the jackpot is NOT won, next draw the whole lot will roll down.

 The big deal is that 2nd tier payout.
 On Tuesday it paid €333,091 to 8 winners.
 But on Friday despite being virtually the same number of winners (there were 9) it leaped up to a massive €2,174,634.
+That’s each.
+On top of the jackpot being won anyway!

 And that’s the EuroMillions roll down rule in play.